Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

-Even though the effective dimensionless affinity $\mA'^*$ for the effective rate matrix $\hat R^*$ can no longer be related to the free energy change of the reaction $\Delta G$ during temperature oscillation, it still characterizes the dynamical driving force of the reaction and thus the direction of the probability flow averaged over a period, $J^*$.
-In other words, if $\mA'^*>0$, the reaction will on average proceed forward and $J^*>0$; if $\mA'^*<0$, the reaction will on average proceed backward and $J^*<0$.
-The focus of this letter regarding inverting a spontaneous reaction can be formulated in terms of $\mA'^*$: with what catalyst (i.e., energy landscape over the loop) can one achieve $\mA'^*<0$ by temperature oscillation, whereas the NESS $\mA'(\beta)>0$ over the whole range of temperature.

-Using the geometry of $\mA'^*$ in the space of $R_{ij}$, and without assuming a specific energy landscape of a catalyst (e.g., a ratchet landscape), below we derive a general design rule to find the optimal energy landscape to achieve temperature-driven reaction inversion.

-The energy landscape over the reaction loop can be described by the set of activation energies $\alpha_{ij}$, or equivalently, $R_{ij}$, which are functions of $\beta$ and $\alpha_{ij}$ according to the Arrhenius Law (Eq.~\ref{eq:Arrh}).
-For a reaction loop of $N$ states, there are $2N$ non-zero transition rates.
-Thus $\hat R$ spans a $2N$-dimensional vector space $\mathbb{R}_+^{2N}$ and can be represented by a vector $\br=(R_{21}, R_{12}, ..., R_{ji}, R_{ij}, ..., R_{1N}, R_{N1})$.
+Under oscillatory temperature, the direction of reaction (the sign of $J^*$) is solely determined by the active driving force $\tilde \mA^*$: if $\tilde \mA^*>0$, the reaction on average proceeds forward ($J^*>0$); if $\tilde \mA^*<0$, the reaction on average proceeds backward ($J^*<0$).

+Thus, the goal of searching for a catalyst to invert a spontaneous reaction is formulated in terms of $\tilde \mA^*$: Consider a spontaneous reaction where $\Delta G <0$, $J(\beta)>0$, and $\tilde \mA(\beta)>0$ for any temperature within a continuous range.
+When temperature oscillates within the range, what catalyst facilitates a negative $\tilde \mA^*<0$ (i.e., reaction is inverted and $J^* <0$)?

+In this letter, based on the geometric property of $\tilde{\mA}$, we obtain a universal objective function, Eq.~\ref{eq:CCC}, to find the optimal catalytic reaction inversion.
+Historically, geometry has played important roles in thermodynamics.
+Gibbs first used geometry to demonstrate the thermodynamic properties within the space of state functions \cite{Weinhold1976-ia}.
+Recently, Crooks \cite{Sivak2012-yt}, Ito \cite{Ito2018-ci,Yoshimura2021-ie}, and Dong \cite{Li2022-ib} have derived various general thermodynamic results by utilizing differential geometry within various types of probability-distribution spaces.

+Rather than working within a probability space, this letter focuses on the geometry in the $2N$-dimensional space consisting of kinetic rates: $\mathbf{r}=(R_{21}, R_{12}, ..., R_{ji}, R_{ij}, ..., R_{1N}, R_{N1})$.
+According to Eq.~\ref{eq:Arrh}, the reaction rates are determined by both temperature $\beta^{-1}$ and the catalytic energy landscape $\alpha_{ij}$'s.
+For any catalyst specified by its energy landscape $\alpha_{ij}$'s, its kinetic rates $\mathbf r(\beta)$ parameterized by inverse temperature $\beta$ is illustrated by a yellow $\beta$-locus in Fig.~\ref{fig:geo}.

 Without losing generality, let us illustrate our theory using a simple square-wave temperature oscillation between $\beta_1$ and $\beta_2$ of equal time duration.
-In this case, the effective rate matrix is simply the arithmetic mean:
+At constant temperature, $\beta_1$ (or $\beta_2$), the kinetic rate matrix $\hat R(\beta)$ or equivalently $\mathbf r(\beta)$ is illustrated by the point A (or B) on the $\beta$-locus in Fig.~\ref{fig:geo}.
+Under fast temperature oscillation, the effective rate matrix is simply the arithmetic mean: